Zipkin Lab Code Archive

 Multi-species modeling reveals variable responses of African carnivores to management alternatives and anthropogenic disturbance

-Citation - Farr M.T., Green D.S., Holekamp K.E., Roloff G.J., and E.F.
-Zipkin (2019) Multi-species modeling reveals variable responses of African carnivores to management alternatives and anthropogenic disturbance.
+Citation - Farr M.T., Green D.S., Holekamp K.E., Roloff G.J., and Zipkin E.F.
+(2019) Multi-species modeling reveals variable responses of African carnivores to management alternatives and anthropogenic disturbance.
 Ecological Applications.
 DOI: 10.1002/eap.1845

 Abstract - Using a hierarchical multi-species modeling approach, we examined the effects of alternative management strategies (active vs. passive enforcement of regulations) on carnivore abundances and group sizes at both species and community levels in the Masai Mara National Reserve, Kenya.
 We estimated the effects of management regime on abundance and group size for 11 observed carnivore species at both species and community levels.